How To Build a Successful SaaS Product Using Open Source

 It should be pointed out that Open-source software comes with licensing and contribution agreements.
 But it’s essential to remember that not all open-source software and code are equally “open.”

-There are multiple levels of open source, and it’s key to check on these before using any of the available code.
+There are multiple levels of open source, and it’s key to check on these before using any of the available codes.
 We suggest bringing your attorney into the research process and discussion to avoid future disasters.

 You should regularly check that you aren’t inadvertently transgressing and violating agreements.
 On the other hand, if you create and share any open-source code, be careful not to have a permissive open-source license.
 Anything too permissive could risk others taking the code and using it to create competitive software products or reselling the code to their customers.